A binary model of long period radio transients and white dwarf pulsars: Conclusion

-Our results demonstrate that LPTs like \gpmlpt{} can be understood within the same emission geometry framework as radio emitting WD binary pulsars such as \jlpt{} and AR Sco.
-The diversity in the observed periods, pulse morphologies, and polarisation states arises from variations in orbital synchronisation and viewing geometry.
-This implies that coherent radio emission from magnetic WD binaries is more common and varied than previously thought, potentially forming a new class of compact binary radio emitters.
-However, the possible evolutionary connection between these systems remains debated, and we cannot exclude them being at different evolutionary stages but with common properties and geometries allowing them to emit bright polarized radio emission.
-With enough samples, we expect their evolutionary stages to emerge, and the tools developed in this work will enable insight into binary WD and magnetic field evolution in a way difficult to select from optical surveys alone.
+The possible evolutionary connection between these systems remains debated, and we cannot exclude them being at different evolutionary stages but with common properties and geometries allowing them to emit bright polarised radio emission.
+With enough samples, we expect their evolutionary stages to emerge, and the methods developed in this work will enable insight into binary WD and magnetic field evolution in a way difficult to select from optical surveys alone.